Jason0214/PersonalWebsite/docs/posts/shallow-dive-microfacet.md

 Distribution describes how many micro surfaces are hit in the light direction.

 ## Fresnel term
-Fresnel term describes the physcial phenomenon that for any lit sufaces, the amout of light get reflected is related to the incident light angle.
+Fresnel term describes the physical phenomenon that for any lit surfaces, the amount of light reflected is related to the incident light angle.

 ![fresnel](./static/shallow-dive-on-microfacet_natural-fresnel.png)